t0tten/dfwm/README.md

 ### Desktop
 * Minimize functionality?

 ### Launcher
 * Launcher should close when it loose focus

 ### Statusbar
 * Clickable infos
-* Scroll through desktops when scrolling on statusbar

 ### Menu